KylerBesher/final_arena/content/pages/about/index.md

 ---
 title: About Us
 metadata:
-  title: About The Arena
+  title: About
-  description: Learn about The Arena, your premier destination for tabletop gaming and community
+  description: Learn about {{site.name}}, your premier destination for tabletop gaming and community
   image: /images/about-hero.jpg
   slug: about
   navigation: